limpyd/redis-limpyd-jobs/README.rst

 This method, if defined on your job model (it's not there by default, ie "ghost") is called when the job, just fetched by the worker, could not be executed because of its status, not "waiting".
+Another possible reason is that the job was canceled during its execution (by settings its status to ``STATUSES.CANCELED``)

 -  ``queue``: The queue from which the job was fetched.